Monday, March 5, 2012

 "You've done your homework", Pat smiled at her.

 "Wait, wait, wait?
-So you drug us and brought us to this feast?", said Larry.
+So you drugged us and brought us to this feast?", said Larry.

 "Fleece, THE Fleece", replied Pat.